Receiver control for the Submillimeter Array: Abstract

 \section{Abstract}

 Efficient operation of a submillimeter interferometer requires remote (preferably automated) control of mechanically tuned local oscillators, phase-lock loops, mixers, optics, calibration vanes and cryostats.
 The present control system for these aspects of the Submillimeter Array (SMA) will be described.
-Distributed processing forms the underlying architecture.
+Distributed processing forms the underlying architecture and the software is split between hardware platforms in a leader/follower arrangement.
 In each antenna cabin, a serial network of up to ten independent 80C196 microcontroller boards attaches to the real-time PowerPC computer (running LynxOS).
-A multi-threaded, gcc-compiled program on the PowerPC accepts top-level requests via remote procedure calls (RPC), subsequently dispatches tuning commands to the relevant microcontrollers, and regularly reports the system status to optical-fiber-based reflective memory for common access by the telescope monitor and error reporting system.
+A multi-threaded, gcc-compiled leader program on the PowerPC accepts top-level requests via remote procedure calls (RPC), subsequently dispatches tuning commands to the relevant follower microcontrollers, and regularly reports the system status to optical-fiber-based reflective memory for common access by the telescope monitor and error reporting system.
 All serial communication occurs asynchronously via encoded, variable-length packets.
 The microcontrollers respond to the requested commands and queries by accessing non-volatile, rewriteable lookup-tables (when appropriate) and executing embedded software that operates additional electronic devices (DACs, ADCs, etc.).
 Since various receiver hardware components require linear or rotary motion, each microcontroller also implements a position servo via a one-millisecond interrupt service routine which drives a DC-motor/encoder combination that remains standard across each subsystem.

 \keywords{Submillimeter receiver, microcontroller, interferometry, Gunn oscillator, multiplier, DC servo motor, digital PLL}